 If you live in the mountains or plan to visit a mountainous area soon, go on a pine cone-collecting mission.
 Then, make up a big batch of pine cone fire starters for your own use and to give as gifts.
-The process is easy and takes 30 minutes or less (not counting the pine cone-collecting time, which doesn't count, since it's quite fun).
-Read on to learn how to make fire starters from the pine cones you've collected.
+The process is easy and takes 30 minutes or less (not counting the pine cone-collecting time, which does not count, since it is quite fun).
+Read on to learn how to make fire starters from the pine cones you have collected.

 Supplies You'll Need

 You will need to gather a few supplies before getting started, including:

 - Wax, such as candle or crayons stubs, paraffin, or beeswax